rafalp/Misago/dev-docs/plugins/hooks/filter-hook.md

 def parse_user_message(request: HttpRequest, message: str) -> str:
-    ...  # Function's body is not important for us in this example
+    ...  # Function's body is not important to us in this example
 ```